 What happens after Cloud PC Grace Period Ends?

-After you end grace period for Cloud PCs in Windows 365, the following steps will happen automatically:
+After you end the grace period for cloud PCs in Windows 365, the following steps will happen automatically:

 - The Cloud PC will start deprovisioning.
 You will find the status of Cloud PC as deprovisioning.

 - The user loses access to the Cloud PC.

 - The operating system and data are deleted from the Cloud PC.
 The Cloud PC is no longer available.